 Your own doctor or the hospital will only be concerned with getting you better.
 For the purposes of your claim we need a detailed medical report setting out your injuries and giving a prognosis for your recovery, as this is how your compensation is valued.
 Your own doctor will not usually be considered ‘independent’ for the purposes of a claim.

 If you win your case, then your opponent’s insurers have to pay a contribution towards your legal costs, and also the fees for medical reports, court fees etc. (called “disbursements”) as well as your compensation.
 However, we can no longer recover the success fee from your opponent, nor the cost of any “after the event” insurance policy which you may decide to take out.
 If you lose your claim we are not paid.
 However, the disbursements still have to be paid.
 If we have any strong doubts about your case we will be cautious about incurring these expenses unless you already have legal expenses insurance in place to cover you for these.

-Extremely unlikely.
+Unlikely.
 Issuing proceedings simply means putting the court process in motion by sending a claim form to the court.
-There are a number of procedural steps that have to be followed before a hearing and the court sets a timetable which the other party’s insurers (or, usually by then, their solicitors) have to follow.
+There are a number of procedural steps that have to be followed before a hearing and the court sets a timetable which the opponent has to follow.
 This usually means that we can force them to get on with dealing with your claim.
-Very occasionally the insurers simply won’t get on with matters and the case will proceed to a final hearing (only a very small proportion of cases).
-However, these days the courts will often deal with deciding your case without you having to attend, at what is called a ‘disposal hearing’.
-So all in all, your chances of having to actually attend court are very low.
+Sometimes a claim will proceed to a final hearing, although this is rare.
+Your chances of having to actually attend court are low.